masteringmodernpayments/book/pci.md

 config.force_ssl = true
 ```

 This will redirect all non-HTTPS requests to HTTPS automatically on production.
 In addition it will set the `Strict-Transport-Security` header to ensure future requests get forced to SSL without asking first, and it ensures that all cookies get the `secure` flag.
 For this example it's all we need to do because Heroku provides what's called a "wildcard ssl certificate" for all apps accessed at `herokuapp.com`.
-If you're using your own URL you'll need to get your own certificate (generally around $10 per year) and install it with Heroku which will cost $20 per month.
-These costs vary if you're using a different hosting provider but most Amazon-based cloud providers will charge $20 because that's how much an Elastic Load Balancer is, which is where the SSL termination actually happens.
+The disadvantage of a wildcard certificate is that you're constrained to using `yourapp.herokuapp.com`.
+If you want to use your own URL you'll need to get your own certificate (generally around $10 per year) and install it with Heroku which will cost $20 per month.
+These costs vary if you're using a different hosting provider but most Amazon-based cloud providers will charge $20/mo because that's how much an Elastic Load Balancer is, which is where the SSL termination actually happens.

 ## Buying a Certificate